 What is included in the Koru Kids childminder training course?

-Here are some of the modules your childminder course will cover:
+Then, if you’re accepted on to our training programme, these are some of the modules your childminder course will cover:

 Paediatric first aid training